ergest/sql_patterns/Book/chap3.md

 CTEs allow you to break down complex queries into simpler, smaller self-contained modules.
 By connecting them together we can solve just about any complex query.
 One of the key requirements is that these CTEs should not try to do too much.
 They should have a single purpose or responsibility so you can write, test and debug them independently.

-_Side Note: Even though CTEs have been part of the definition of the SQL standard since 1999, it has taken many years for database vendors to implement them.
+_Side Note_: Even though CTEs have been part of the definition of the SQL standard since 1999, it has taken many years for database vendors to implement them.
 Some versions of older databases (like MySQL before 8.0, PostgreSQL before 8.4, SQL Server before 2005) do not have support for CTEs.
 All the modern cloud vendors have support for CTEs

 We define a single CTE using the `WITH` keyword and then use it in the main query like this:
 ```sql